Toyota Corolla (E210): South Africa

 The E210 Corolla Hatchback has been available in South Africa since February 2019 in two trim levels: XS and XR.
 Both are powered by a 1.2-litre 8NR-FTS engine.
 Both the six-speed iMT and CVT are available on the XS trim, while the XR is only offered with CVT.

 Sales of the saloon began in March 2020.
 Both XR trims get a six-speed manual or CVT, while the XS remains available as either a CVT or Hybrid as of September 2021.
+The range was updated in November 2022, dropping the 1.2-litre engine in favour of the 1.8 hybrid powertrain in both the saloon and hatchback models, while the 2.0 engine was retained in both body styles.
 Unlike the previous generations, the E210 Corolla saloon is no longer manufactured in South Africa, while the older E180 continues to be produced in the country and sold as the Corolla Quest.

+Saudi Arabia

+For the Kingdom of Saudi Arabia, the twelfth generation of the Corolla was launched in July 2019.
+It is the first Corolla generation in the Kingdom to include a hybrid version, which has a fuel efficiency of 27.6 km/l.

 Facelift

 North America

 In 2022, Toyota Motors North America announced a facelift for the Corolla for the 2023 model year.
-The base model L is dropped for this year moving all models to include automatic climate control, larger 8-inch touchscreen, remote keyless entry, as well as receiving new exterior styling inspired by the GR Corolla.
+The base model L is dropped in the United States for this year moving all US-spec models to include automatic climate control, larger 8-inch touchscreen, remote keyless entry, as well as receiving new exterior styling inspired by the GR Corolla.
+In Canada, the XLE model is dropped for the 2023 model year.
 Additionally the LE model now includes torsion beam rear suspension compared to the formerly multi-link rear suspension that was standard on all Corollas.
-Under the bonnet, the LE and XLE models received the same powertrain as the previous SE and XSE trims: the 2.0-litre M20A-FKS Dynamic Force inline four-cylinder engine and the K120 Direct Shift continuously variable transmission with a physical first gear.
+Under the bonnet, the LE model received the same powertrain as the SE and XSE trims: the 2.0-litre M20A-FKS Dynamic Force inline four-cylinder engine and the K120 Direct Shift continuously variable transmission with a physical first gear.
 Hybrid models retained the 1.8-litre 2ZR-FXE inline four-cylinder engine mated to Toyota's Hybrid Synergy Drive, but received a more powerful electric motor–generator and a smaller lithium-ion battery that sits under the rear seat increasing luggage space.
-Hybrid technology, which was previously only available in a single LE trim, will now be offered in SE and XSE trims, and all hybrid trims will be available with four-wheel drive.
-All trims will have the updated Toyota Safety Sense 3.0 suite of advanced driver-assistance systems and an 8-inch touchscreen with the Toyota Audio Multimedia system capable of Over-the-Air (OTA) updates that debuted on the XK70 series Tundra.
+Hybrid technology, which was previously only available in a single LE trim, is also offered in SE and XLE trims in the United States, and in SE and XSE trims in Canada, and all hybrid trims are available with all-wheel drive in Canada, with LE and SE trims in the United States also being available in all-wheel drive.
+All trims have the updated Toyota Safety Sense 3.0 suite of advanced driver-assistance systems and an 8-inch touchscreen with the Toyota Audio Multimedia system capable of Over-the-Air (OTA) updates that debuted on the XK70 series Tundra.
 The 2023 Corolla lineup went on sale in October 2022.